Down vs. Feather: What's The Difference?

 by David Smith

 What’s the difference between down and feather?
-Down and feathers come from the same place - either a goose or a duck.
-Feathers are from a bird's outer layer (wings & back) while down fibres are from beneath the protective feather covering that is used for insulation.
-Down material will last longer, is more expensive and is softer while feather material will not last as long, contain quills and is less expensive.
+Down and feathers come from the exact same place - either a goose or a duck.
+Feathers are a bird’s outer layer (wings & back) and down fibres are beneath the protective feather covering that is used for insulation.
+Down material lasts longer, is more expensive, and is softer.
+Feather material will not last as long, contains quills, and is less expensive.
 Feather and down blends don't last as long with some percentage of down added for support so they don't go flat.

 Down Clusters: What do they look like?